 Statistics on average queue lengths can help you determine how many staff members you should have on certain days and at certain times, leading to better planning and more cost-effective staffing.

-You can also set the queue thresholds to prompt the opening of a new cash register when the number of people in a line-up exceeds the limit.
-Nobody likes queuing.
-Too long a queue annoys customers, drives them away and makes it less likely that they will return another day.
-The most obvious way to reduce queues is to increase the service points available – more retail tills open or more bank cashiers for example.
+You can also set the queue thresholds to prompt the opening of a new line or cash register when the number of people in a line-up exceeds the limit.

-A CCTV queue management system gives you the information you need to test which measures reduce queues, and which are the most profitable.
+The queue management system gives you the information you need to test which measures reduce queues, and which are the most profitable by reporting the following:

 How does it work?

 Overhead CCTV cameras are linked to people counting units.
 The system updates queue length and current waiting time every minute and shows it on computer screens.

 For queuing over a large area, several cameras are connected to together.
 With our queuing information system, managers can test different strategies to reduce queuing times.
 As queuing data can be integrated with a POS (point-of-sale) system, retailers can check whether reducing queues not only makes for happier customers but also increases sales.

 Companies can compare queuing times across bank branches, retail stores and departments, and help managers plan for when to perform tasks like restocking shelves and when to instead have staff looking after customers.
 It also provides managers with evidence that they need resources for more staff at busy periods.

 Monitoring queues is not just useful for retailers.
 Airports and public facilities, for example, use video queue monitoring to see how long people are waiting to go through security, and banks improve their service by measuring queue lengths.